ThoughtLazer/sherifalghali-blog/src/content/posts/how-to-backup-a-windows-11-pc-with-azure-backup.md

 tags:
   - "azure"
   - "backups"
+featuredImage: "/images/CreateVault.png"
+excerpt: "Learn how to set up Azure Backup to protect your Windows 11 PC files and integrate your home lab with Azure cloud services."
 ---

 Over the past few months, I have built a new PC, a home lab, and an Azure environment.
 Over the next few weeks, I will work to better integrate all three.
 One of the first steps in this process is setting up Azure Backup for my Windows 11 PC.